-What is Azure SignalR Service
+What is Azure SignalR Service?

-What is SignalR Service used for?
+What is Azure SignalR Service used for?

 - Collaborative apps.
 Whiteboard apps and team meeting software are examples of collaborative apps.